 Job Details – this job has expired, please see similar jobs below

 We are committed to provide our Employees a stable work environment with equal opportunity for learning and personal growth.
 Creativity and innovation are encouraged for improving the effectiveness of Company.
-Above all, Employees will be provided the same concern, respect, and caring attitude within the organization that they are expected to share externally with every Company Customer.
+Above all, Employees will be provided the same concern, respect, and caring attitude within the organization that they are expected to share externally with every Southwest Customer.

 ***If you are not selected for this job posting, you will not be eligible to reapply for this position in Minneapolis for 12 months from the date you applied.***